 We crankily watched the Red Sox move toward their World Series victory during the break between our shows.
 Jared once again gets to celebrate and shove another Boston championship in our faces….bastard.

 This entry was posted on Thursday, October 31st, 2013 at 2:31 pm and is filed under Tour Diary.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 Please, play for yourselves tomorrow night.
 We will gladly follow.
 The venue should make it interesting….